giggiox/luigicennini.it/content/en/projects/cuda-kmeans.md

 {{< /rawhtml >}}

 Lately, I've been exploring GPU programming with CUDA by implementing the K-Means clustering algorithm.
-Below is a overview of my approach and some insights into the CUDA implementation.
+Below is a overview of my approach and some insights into the CUDA implementation that achieved a **+100x speedup**  🚀.

+*Note: every time you will read the term speedup in this post, it will be measured against to the sequential version*.

-You can find the source code of everyhting that is going to be discussed at this [link](https://github.com/giggiox/CUDA-kmeans).
+You can find the source code of everyhting that is going to be discussed at this [public GitHub repository](https://github.com/giggiox/CUDA-kmeans).
 {{< custom-toc >}}

 # K-Means Algorithm